pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**[04/07/2016] Corrections and additions.**

+Corrections and additions in sections 4.1.3 and 4.2.1.

 **[29/06/2016] Section about _Fallout 2 Wanderers Edition_ finished.**
-The section 4.2.1 is finished, coverint the installation of FWE, letting us play a completely different game, harsher and more challenging.
+The section 4.2.1 is finished, covering the installation of FWE, letting us play a completely different game, harsher and more challenging.

 **[26/06/2016] Section about UI finished.**